kilograham/jpsx/README.md

 The rest of these instructions are old, but you get the idea...

-I just tried, and am able to run on my MacBook Pro with JDK8, and Ubuntu 18.04 with JDK8 and JDK11, and pretty well without sound on a Raspberry Pi 4 using JDK 11 (don't use JDK 8)
+I just tried, and am able to run on my MacBook Pro with JDK8, and Ubuntu 18.04 with JDK8 and JDK11, and pretty well without sound on a Raspberry Pi 4 using JDK 11 (don't use JDK 8).
+Note I used OpenJDK 11

 `./unix.sh` (which launches you into console from where you have to press `g`) or `./unix.sh launch` which launches anyway; pass `image=foo.cue` to run a particular game.
 I haven't tried on Windows, but it used to work on XP :-)